iscrow/LostInTranslation/README.md

 # LostInTranslation

 LostInTranslations translates text through a chain of languages and back to the original.
 Because why not?
+**If you use it too much google will block your API calls... temporarily.
+Ask how I know.***

 ### Installation
 ```